 The 2019 tax filing deadline is July 15, 2020

 The Treasury and IRS have announced that they will extend the 2019 tax filing deadline to July 15, 2020.
+This deferment applies to all taxpayers, including individuals, trusts and estates, corporations and other non-corporate tax filers as well as those who pay self-employment tax.
+Taxpayers who owe money can defer federal tax payments, interest free and penalty free until July 15.
+Taxpayers can defer tax year 2019 federal tax payments regardless of the amount owed.
 The IRS expects to continue to process refunds as normal.
 The IRS typically issues nine out of 10 tax refunds within 21 days or less from acceptance with e-file and direct deposit – the fastest way to get a refund.

 - Do I need to file an extension to file past April 15?
 No, you do not need to take any action for your clients.
 The July 15 extension applies to all taxpayers automatically.